zhouyan/MCKL/docs/random.rst

     U = \sum_{k = 0}^{K - 1} (r_k - r_{\mathrm{min}}) 2^{kV} \bmod 2^W

-where :math:`K = \Ceil{W / V}`.
-Unlike ``std::independent_bits_engine``, the
+where :math:`K = \lceil W / V \rceil`.
+Unlike ``std::independent_bits_engine``,
-calculation can be vectorized, which leads to better performance.
+the calculation can be vectorized, which leads to better performance.
 Note that, all constants in the algorithm are computed at compile-time and the summation is fully unrolled.
 There is no runtime overhead.
 In the case :math:`r_{\mathrm{min}} = 0` and :math:`V = W`, most optimizing compilers shall be able to generate instructions such that the distribution does exactly nothing and returns the results of ``rng()`` directly.
 If there does not exist